safe-global/safe-docs/miscellaneous/glossary.md

 ## E

+### EIP-1271

+[EIP-1271](https://eips.ethereum.org/EIPS/eip-1271) is an Ethereum Improvement Proposal describing a standard contract interface to verify signatures and hashes.
+Both Safe{Core} [Protocol](#safecore-protocol) and [SDK](#safecore-sdk) use it to verify signatures on Safe transactions.

+### EIP-712

+[EIP-712](https://eips.ethereum.org/EIPS/eip-712) is an Ethereum Improvement Proposal describing a typed data hashing and signing standard.
+All Safe{Core} [Protocol](#safecore-protocol) and [SDK](#safecore-sdk) transactions follow this standard, enabling them to be compatible with [EIP-1271](#eip-1271) signature verification.

+### ERC-4337

+[ERC-4337](https://www.erc4337.io/) is an Ethereum Request for Comments describing a standard for a [Safe Module](#safe-modules) that allows users to execute transactions without paying gas fees.
+The Gelato Network uses it to provide [gasless transactions](#gasless-transactions) to Safe users.

 ### Externally Owned Accounts

 An Externally Owned Account (or EOA) is one of the two types of [accounts on Ethereum](https://ethereum.org/en/whitepaper/#ethereum-accounts).
 It represents an Ethereum address and is used to sign transactions and messages.
-It was introduced by the Ethereum whitepaper, along with the other type of accounts: smart contracts.
+The Ethereum white paper introduced it along with the other type of account: smart contracts.
 The central vision of Safe is to provide safe and secure tools for users to interact with the blockchain, and moving from EOAs to [Smart Accounts](#smart-accounts) is its primary way of achieving this vision.

 ## G